 Proof of relationship

-Provide formal evidence or proof of your relationship to the sponsor.
+Provide formal evidence or proof of your relationship with the sponsor.

 Attention: the mentioned requirements are a general set.
 The French embassy or consulate has the right to ask for additional documents.
 You have to obey their request.

-How much does a France Family visa would cost?
+How much would a France Family visa cost?

 The standard cost of a France family visa is 99 EUR.
 Yet, you might have to pay more or less.
 It is up to the country you apply from.
 The French authorities might charge you more due to other services.

 Remember that the family members of the following list are exempt from paying the fee for visa processing:

 - French citizens.